 • Payments on utilities (electricity, gas, water, transportation, telephone, or internet)

 • For borrowers with tipped employees, additional wages paid to those employees

-The loan forgiveness cannot exceed the principal.
+Loan forgiveness cannot exceed the principal.

 For businesses that have already laid-off employees, they must be rehired in order for the business to qualify for a forgivable loan.
 Both sole proprietors and independent contractors will be eligible to receive loans.

-The expectation here is that businesses are not expected to pay back these forgivable loans provided the money used is for operating expenses.
+Businesses are not expected to pay back these forgivable loans provided the money used is for operating expenses.
 Loan repayment could be required if the loan is not used for the approved purposes mentioned above.
 Even under those circumstances, however, the loan APR will be capped at 4 percent, and payments can be deferred for one year.

 What can a small business owner do right now?

 These grants and forgivable loans should be available very quickly through the SBA or your existing banking institution.
 If you intend to apply, it’s a good idea to get started on the following right away.
 Check out the SBA’s Small Business Guide and Checklist so you can move quickly to take advantage of your CARES loan.